 Real estate agents, listen to that.
 If you want more sellers if you want more listings, one of the best sources for listings is to work with a real estate investor or become a hybrid agent investor because 80% of those motivated sellers come through your Facebook Ads, through Google search, and through Carrot.

 80% of those actually want to sell retail.
 And so that’s one of the most underserved lead sources the agents completely ignore and you guys should be going after and we can help you.

 The last part of it here is investors tend to profit two to four or two to five times higher profits per deal on those deals than a real estate agent would gain for commission.

 One of our Carrot members, Anthony Beckham, we were chatting not too long ago.
 He’s actually here locally in Roseburg.
 He is a hybrid agent/investor.
-He talks all the time that his average profit per deal as an investor is around $20,000 to $30,000.
-His average commission as an agent is somewhere around the $7000 to $12,000 range.
+He always talks that his average profit per deal as an investor is around $20,000 to $30,000.
+His average agent commission is around the $7000 to $12,000 range.

 Add those numbers up!
-Would you love to be able to do fewer deals, fewer transactions, help more sellers, and actually earn a greater revenue while providing an amazing community service?
+Would you love to be able to do fewer deals, and fewer transactions, help more sellers, and actually earn greater revenue while providing an amazing community service?